ekala/nexmo/readme.txt

 == Installation ==
 1. Copy the entire /plugins/ directory into your /plugins/ directory.
 2. Activate the plugin.
-3. Click on the [settings] to set the API Key and API secret.
-You can get these from your dashboard - once you have logged into Nexmo
+3. Click on the [settings] to set the API key and secret - You can get these from your Nexmo account dashboard

 == Changelog ==